This article is formed of 7 pages, with navigation at the end of each page

 Superman Returns (2006)

 Of course, Superman II was not the last film to star both Christopher Reeve and Margot Kidder.
-With both Superman III and the lacklustre Superman IV ending their time as the man of steel and Louis Lane.
+With both Superman III and the lacklustre Superman IV ending their time as the man of steel and Lois Lane.
 And while Superman III was entertaining, it would be fair to say the franchise fizzled without Richard Donner at the helm.
 However, in 2006 hope was reborn in the hands of the unknown Brandon Routh.
 A man who embodied the style and panache of Christopher Reeve.

 Superman Returns dismissed the failings of both Superman III and IV by continuing the story from Superman II.
 In turn, resurrecting the style and scale of Richard Donner’s vision.
 Ultimately providing us with a film that stands on its own feet while also rejuvenating the Superman franchise.
 However, further films were not to be as Warner Brothers decided not to progress with a sequel.
 A huge mistake that left Brandon Routh’s Superman sidelined just as he soared into people’s hearts.